 After completing several TAFE courses Jarrad’s talents have resulted in success both locally and internationally.
 The pinnacle of this success was his gold medal in Website Design at the WorldSkills International Competition, Helsinki 2005.

 In 2007, Jarrad established Jala Design Pty Ltd – an Australian design agency with a passion for website design / development, eCommerce and brand development.
 Jarrad is now passing on his talents to future web developers by teaching his skills at TAFE NSW.

 Jarrad was the International Chief Expert for web design and trained the international bronze medallist in 2009, along with the silver medallist in 2015.
 He continues his involvement with WorldSkills Australia as a regional/national judge, regional/national project designer and current Board member.

-Jack had his own consulting company focusing on strategy/training in the retail sector and also holds several non-executive board positions.
-Jack has a Masters Degree in Management and is a Graduate of the Australian Institute of Company Directors.
-Jack is the co-author of a textbook “Retail Strategy”, and other published papers on retail in addition to teaching MBA & Graduate programs in marketing, retail and strategy at several universities
+Jack has his own company focusing on strategy and retail thought leadership and also holds several non-executive board and advisory positions.
+He has a Masters Degree in Management and is a Graduate of the Australian Institute of Company Directors.
+Jack is the co-author of a textbook “Retail Strategy”, and other published papers on retail in addition to teaching MBA & Graduate programs at several universities.

 In 1993, during his 10 years at Central West TAFE in Geraldton, Wayne completed his Master’s in Education.
 In 2004, he was appointed as Managing Director of Polytechnic West in Perth, Western Australia providing a commitment to quality training, leading Polytechnic West as Western Australia’s Large Training Provider of the year in 2011.